roccodev/roccodev.github.io/content/blog/xenoblade-3-ai.md

 For example, if the alive party has no Break or Topple art (in general, not just currently charged), the AI will not preserve a Launch art, instead using it like any other art.

 ## Enemy art sub-phases
 Enemies don't usually have all of their registered arts available at once.
-Instead, there are multiple AI profiles based on their current HP percentage, their level, whether or not they are enraged, [whether you have defeated certain enemies](https://www.youtube.com/watch?v=SgmP2zk6TJc), and other currently unknown factors.
+Instead, there are multiple AI profiles based on their current HP percentage, their level, whether or not they are enraged, [whether you have defeated certain enemies](https://www.youtube.com/watch?v=SgmP2zk6TJc), other enemies in the fight, whether the enemy has used a specific art, and the battle time.

 For example, Kilocorn Grandeps (the superboss, not the Challenge Battle version) has 5 profiles for each of the refights, for a total of 56 profiles (10 refights + 1 default unused profile).
 At level 95 and above 80% HP, it will only use Horn Dance and Breath.